Rush Limbaugh, having more fun than a human being should be allowed to have, serving humanity.

 If he ever sold the house, he'd get all that money back, and the amount of money he spent on living in the house would be close to zero.

-It's a 30-year ARM, and he's only able to get it because he's got all those assets out there that will handle if that ARM, if that interest rate skyrockets to five or 10% down the road.
+It's a 30-year ARM, and he's only able to get it because he's got all those assets out there that will handle if that ARM, if that interest rate skyrockets to 5% or 10% down the road.

-And they got foreclosed on, and they came in.
+And they got foreclosed on and they came in.

-That's not fair, it's not fair.
+That's not fair.

-Wait a minute, you signed the ARM deal.
+You signed the ARM deal.

 You had to know it's adjustable rate.